 SURGE IN THE RATE OF ITS 2.0+ GPA FRESHMEN GOING ON TO BE SOPHOMORES

 BOOST IN SIX-YEAR GRADUATION RATE

-Within two years, FAU defied the odds and expectations:
+In two years, FAU defied the odds & expectations:

 FAU ranked at the very top of the performance funding model